meslubi2021/com.volkswagen.techchallenge/README.md

 For further reference, please consider the following sections

 ### Project structure (Packages)
-The project has been done following Hexagonal Architecture and CQRS.
+The project has been done following Hexagonal Architecture and CQS (https://martinfowler.com/bliki/CommandQuerySeparation.html).

 The main packages are:
 - [application](src%2Fmain%2Fkotlin%2Fcom%2Fvolkswagen%2Ftechchallenge%2Fapplication)